timcdlucas/translucent_interpretable_ML_review/translucent.md

 We fit a number of machine learning algorithms and make out-of-sample predictions within the cross-validation framework.
 We then fit a phylogenetic mixed-effects model using the out-of-sample predictions as covariates and constraining the regression coefficients to be positive.
 This method is likely to be very effective at prediction and the phylogenetic component of the regression is interpretable as it would be in any normal phylogenetic regression.
-However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.
+However, this method only corrects for the biases from autocorrelated data after the machine learning models are fitted; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.
 I fitted this model using the three original models (elastic net, Gaussian process regression and Random Forest) and fit a hierarchical phylogenetic mixed-effects model using INLA [@INLA].
 I obtained a cross-validated $r^2$ of 0.72.
 Fitting the model on all the data yielded a posterior mean of 0.03 for the standard deviation of the phylogenetic random effect.

 While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset the methods described above are equally applicable [@elith2009species].
-An analogous method to using  genus as a categorical variable, space can be split into regions and the region used as a categorical variable [@appelhans2015evaluating].
+In a method analogous  to using  genus as a categorical variable, space can be split into regions and the region used as a categorical variable [@appelhans2015evaluating].
 This approach is commonly used with predefined spatial units such as countries.
 Another common approach with spatial data is "thinning" and is conceptually similar to the weighting method for categorical data [@].
 In its simplest form, thinning, involves removing data points so that each spatial pixel has at most one data instance [@elith2010art; @verbruggen2013improving].